muto-y/lrm-extensions/README.md

 All the options of the L.Routing.control method remains valid, of course.
 Additionally, you can add some options for the L.Routing.gpx method.
 You have also to implement something for finally saving the GPX file.
-Due to the fact that currently, there isn't a common way for all browsers to save a file on the local drive, this part is not implemented in leaflet-routing-gpx, but you can have a look on the demo file to understand how it's made for Firefox, Chrome or Opera.
+Due to the fact that currently, there isn't a common way for all browsers to save a file on the local drive, this part is not implemented in leaflet-lrm-extensions, but you can have a look on the demo file to understand how it's made for Firefox, Chrome or Opera.

-## leaflet-routing-gpx documentation
+## leaflet-lrm-extensions documentation

 ### Additionnal options